-- In supercoolded clouds the ice crytals grow at the expense of the liquid water droplets.
+- In supercooled clouds the ice crystals grow at the expense of the liquid water droplets.
 This is known as the cold-cloud or Bergeron process. - Diffusional growth of ice crystals is faster than diffusional growth of water droplets. - Unlike diffusional growth of water droplets, diffusional growth of ice crystals can explain how very small precipitation consisting of single crystals (the frozen equivalent of drizzle) can form. - In order to get larger precipitation such as snowflakes or graupel, additional processes such as aggregation or accretion are still required. - ✓ Aggregation: This is the frozen equivalent of collision-coalescence.
 Larger crystals fall and overtake smaller crystal, which then stick to the larger crystal.
-This can be described by an equation similar to that which we derived for collisioncoalescence, and is where u_L is the fall speed of the large crystal, and u_s is the fall speed of the small crystal, R is the effective radius of the larger crystal, and \overline{E} is the average collection efficiency.
+This can be described by an equation similar to that which we derived for collision-coalescence, and is where u_L is the fall speed of the large crystal, and u_s is the fall speed of the small crystal, R is the effective radius of the larger crystal, and \overline{E} is the average collection efficiency.
 The term M{ice} is the mass of ice contained in the small crystals.

-$$\frac{dm}{dt} = \bar{E}M{ice}\pi R^2(u_L - u_s)$$ (6.6)
+$$\frac{dm}{dt} = \overline{E}M{ice}\pi R^2(u_L - u_s) \tag{6.6}$$ where we ignore the fall speed of the smaller droplets.

 ✓ Accretion: Accretion describes the collection of supercooled liquid droplets by a falling ice crystal.
 The supercooled liquid droplets freeze on contact with the crystal.
 This is how graupel and hail are formed.
-The equation for growth by accretion is also very similar to that for collision-coalescence and aggregation, and for completeness is written here, where we ignore the fall speed of the smaller droplets.
+The equation for growth by accretion is also very similar to that for collision-coalescence and aggregation, and for completeness is written here,

-$$\frac{dm}{dt} = \bar{E}M{liq} \pi R^2 u(R)$$ (6.7)
+$$\frac{dm}{dt} = \overline{E}M{liq}\pi R^2 u(R) \tag{6.7}$$